merongivian/negasonic/README.md

 ### Custom Instruments

-With `with_instrument` you can add a synth and connect it with effects.
-Every instrument needs to have a name (for perfomance reasons)
+With `with_instrument` you can add a synthesizer and connect it with effects.
+Every instrument needs to have a name (for performance reasons)

 ```ruby